Chart Color Schemes

 Galston - Laughtondale's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Galston - Laughtondale residents show positive health outcomes with common conditions seen across age groups.
-Private health cover is high at approximately 70%, compared to 77.1% in Greater Sydney and a national average of 55.3%.
-The most prevalent medical conditions are arthritis (9.3%) and asthma (6.2%).
+Galston - Laughtondale residents show positive health outcomes with common conditions affecting both young and old age groups similarly.
+Private health cover is exceptionally high at approximately 70% of the total population (3828 people), compared to 77.1% across Greater Sydney, and 55.3% nationally.
+The most common medical conditions are arthritis (9.3%) and asthma (6.2%).

 Frequently Asked Questions - Health